smizell/atomically-spec/README.md

 ### Base Document

 This document defines the atomic components as normal OpenAPI components.
-It then uses the `x-atomic` OpenAPI Extension to define the atomic stacks.
+It then uses the `x-atomically` OpenAPI Extension to define the atomic stacks.

 ```yaml
 openapi: 3.1.0